allenai/savn/README.md

 [CVPR 2019 Paper ](https://arxiv.org/abs/1812.00971) | [Video](https://www.youtube.com/watch?v=-Ba6ZRMcxEE&feature=youtu.be) | [BibTex](#citing)

-Intution            |  Examples
+Intuition            |  Examples
 :-------------------------:|:-------------------------:
 ![](figs/abstract_figure.jpg)  |  ![](figs/qualitative.jpg)

-## Intuition / Informal Abstract

 There is a lot to learn about a task by actually attempting it!
 Learning is continuous, i.e. we learn as we perform.
-Traditional navigation approaches freeze the model during inference (top row in the intution figure above).
+Traditional navigation approaches freeze the model during inference (top row in the intuition figure above).
 In  this  paper,  we  propose a self-addaptive agent for visual navigation that learns via self-supervised interaction with the environment (bottom row in the intuition figure above).